Words, Women, and the World Wide Web: A Lesson from Miriam

 Aaron spoke against God's man, too--but only Miriam was openly judged.

-A cursory overview of Titus, the Timothies and Thessalonians reveals that such behavior ought have no part in the way of the women of God!
-Rather, God's women are to have spirits that, far from being busy bodies, serve others, work hard, and discipline their tongues from participating in the evils of talebearing and slander.
+A cursory overview of Titus, the Timothies and Thessalonians reveals that God's women are to have spirits that, far from being busy bodies, serve others, work hard, and discipline their tongues from participating in the evils of talebearing and slander.
 The wives of church leaders are commanded not to be double tongued, not slanderers--a word that comes from "diabolos."
 Rather, the way in which God's women speak of others ought be governed by principles derived from the Bible, not from any perspective they feel to be true at the moment.

-Let us never use our tongues as tools of Satan to criticize the men God has chosen to be leaders in His work.
+Let us never use our tongues as tools of Satan.

 God has a way of getting the last word and judging in a profound way.